Strong LensIng and Cluster Evolution (SLICE) with JWST: Early Results, Lens Models, and High-Redshift Detections: Strong Lensing Mass Modeling

 \subsubsection{MACS\,J0027.8$+$2616}

-MACS\,J0027.8$+$2616 (MACS0027), located at $z=0.365$, is optimized with a total of 4 systems (19 multiple images and 31 lensing constraints), where 2 systems have spectroscopic redshifts and 2 redshifts are optimized within the model.
-A total of 170 cluster member galaxies are included in the model, and are fitted with a scaling relation optimizing 2 parameters.
-The model uses 1 potential to describe the mass of the cluster.
-The final model has an rms of $0\farcs44$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.73\times10^{14}M_{\odot}$ and $\sim5.09\times10^{14}M_{\odot}$, respectively.
+MACS\,J0027.8$+$2616 (MACS0027), located at $z=0.365$, is optimized with a total of 4 lensed source galaxies (19 multiple images and 31 lensing constraints), where 2 source galaxies have spectroscopic redshifts and 2 redshifts are optimized within the model.
+A total of 170 cluster member galaxies are fitted with a scaling relation based on a reference luminosity $L^*$ for the BCG of the cluster (F606W = 19.39).
+The model uses one potential to describe the mass of the cluster.
+The final model has an rms of $0\farcs48$, and the mass enclosed within 200\,kpc and 500\,kpc is $\sim1.73\times10^{14}M_{\odot}$ and $\sim5.09\times10^{14}M_{\odot}$, respectively.
 We provide a detailed description of the cluster modeling in the following paragraphs.

-We present here the first published lens model for MACS0027.
+This model is the first published lens model for MACS0027.
 The cluster was first reported in \cite{Repp2018} as part of the \hst~SNAPshot surveys (PID: 12166; PI: Ebeling).
-We identify four multiple image systems, of which two systems have spectroscopic redshifts from MUSE.
-System \#1 consists of four multiple images arranged in an Einstein-cross configuration, with a spectroscopic redshift measurement of $z_{spec}=3.127$.
+We identify four lensed source galaxies, of which two have spectroscopic redshifts from MUSE.
+Source \#1 consists of four multiple images arranged in an Einstein-cross configuration, with a spectroscopic redshift measurement of $z_{spec}=3.127$.
 MUSE also reveals a total of five images with a spectroscopic redshift of $z_{spec}=4.45$.
-Inspection of the \jwst\ imaging shows that three of these images share the same color and morphology, and are spatially arranged in a configuration consistent with expectations from lensing.
-We label these three images as System \#3.
-The other two sources at this redshift do not share the morphology or colors of System \#3, but according to the best-fit lens model, they may be counter-images of each other.
-We thus label these two sources as candidate System \#7, though we do not use it in the lens model.
+Inspection of the \jwst\ imaging shows that three of these images share the same color and morphology and are spatially arranged in a configuration consistent with expectations from lensing.
+We label these three images as Source \#3.
+The other two sources at this redshift do not share the morphology or colors of Source \#3, but according to the best-fit lens model, they may be counter-images of each other.
+We thus label these two sources as candidate Source \#7, though we do not use it in the lens model.
 The five MUSE sources are likely associated with two different galaxies at the same redshift, separated by $\sim30$ kpc in the source plane.
 We discuss these sources further in \autoref{sec:highz}.

-Systems \#1 and \#2 have a large amount of substructure that is only visible in the \jwst~imaging, and we use these substructure components as additional constraints in the model.